jay/CSV/README.md

 ### No exceptions?

-The CSVread/CSVwrite classes do not use exceptions.
-I want to be able to use this code in exception-free environments.
-It's possible I could add exceptions as an option at some point but it won't be the default.
+The CSVread/CSVwrite classes do not throw exceptions of their own or handle any exceptions.
+However both classes use the C++ Standard Template Library (STL) which may throw exceptions, therefore exceptions may be thrown.
+CSVread/CSVwrite have been stress tested; so if the STL throws it is highly likely due to a fatal error such as your program is out of memory. **Also, if you are operating on a stream that throws exceptions (untested) catching them is your responsibility.** It's possible I could add CSVread/CSVwrite exceptions as an option at some point but it won't be the default.

 ### Can CSVread detect headers or comments?